Rainbow-CPaaS/Rainbow-CLI-SDK/DEVELOPER.md

 ```

-This will start zunit and launch all tests located in directoy `tests/` on the pre-prod infrastructure.
+This will start zunit and launch all tests located in directoy `tests/` on the pre-prod infrastructure (.net equivalent).

-To launch tests for Sandbox, use the command:
+To launch tests for Sandbox (prod equivalent), use the command:

 ```zsh
 $ npm test:sandbox